Bayesian Regret Minimization in Offline Bandits: Proofs of Section

 \subsection{Proof of \cref{thm:var-max-l2}}

-This result follows from techniques that are standard in robust optimization (e.g.,~\cite{Gupta2019,Petrik2019}) as well as bandit analysis.
+This result follows from standard robust optimization techniques~(see, for example, \citet{Gupta2019, Petrik2019}) as well as bandit analysis.
 In fact, similar or perhaps almost identical analysis has been used to analyze the regret of \texttt{FlatOPO} in \citet{Hong2023}.
 We provide an independent proof for the sake of completeness.

-The following two auxiliary lemmas are used to show that a robust optimization over a credible region can be used to upper-bound the VaR of any random variable.
+The following two auxiliary lemmas are used to show that a robust optimization over a credible region can be used to upper bound the VaR of any random variable.
 The first auxiliary lemma establishes a sufficient condition for a robust optimization being an overestimate of VaR.

 \begin{lemma} Suppose that we are given an ambiguity set $\mathcal{P} \subseteq \mathcal{X}$, a function $g\colon \mathcal{X} \to \Real$, and a random variable $\bm{\tilde{x}}:\Omega \to \mathcal{X}$.
 If $\mathcal{P} \cap \mathcal{Z} \neq \emptyset$ for $\mathcal{Z} = \big\{ \bm{x} \in \mathcal{X} \mid g(\bm{x}) \ge \var{\alpha}{g(\bm{\tilde{x}})} \big\}$, then